Families’ hope for Parkland killer: ‘A name on a tombstone no one visits’

 He now faces the certainty of a life sentence and the uncertainty of so-called “prison justice.”

-The sentencing hearing is scheduled to run through Wednesday afternoon before Broward Circuit Judge Elizabeth Scherer, inevitably, sentences Cruz to 34 life sentences, one for each person whose flesh was pierced by a bullet fired from the gunman’s AR-15 style rifle.
+The sentencing hearing is scheduled to continue Wednesday before Broward Circuit Judge Elizabeth Scherer, inevitably, sentences Cruz to 34 life sentences, one for each person whose flesh was pierced by a bullet fired from the gunman’s AR-15 style rifle.

-Fred Guttenberg, the father of 14-year-old Jaime Guttenberg, said on Twitter that he won’t be there Tuesday either.
+Fred Guttenberg, Jaime’s father, said on Twitter that he won’t be there either.

 “My life is no longer dependent on the outcome of this trial and delivering another impact statement will not make me feel better and so I will not be doing so today,” Guttenberg wrote.